Car Title Loans

 The main users of a car title loan will typically have the following features:

-1. Low credit scores, which would make other short-term loan options possibly unfeasible
+1. Low credit history, which would make other short-term loan options possibly unfeasible

 2. Ownership of a functional car